mpdf/mpdf.github.io/index.md

 permalink: /
 ---

-mPDF is a PHP class which generates PDF files from UTF-8 encoded HTML.
-It is based on <a href="http://www.fpdf.org/">FPDF</a>
+mPDF is a PHP library which generates PDF files from UTF-8 encoded HTML.

-and <a href="http://html2fpdf.sourceforge.net/">HTML2FPDF</a> with a number of enhancements.
+It is based on <a href="http://www.fpdf.org/">FPDF</a> and <a href="http://html2fpdf.sourceforge.net/">HTML2FPDF</a>
+with a number of enhancements.

 The original author, Ian Back, wrote mPDF to output PDF files 'on-the-fly' from his website, handling different languages.
 It is slower than the original scripts e.g. HTML2FPDF and produces larger files when using Unicode